-Cancer can be deadly, but millions of people beat it.
-Surviving cancer is one of the most amazing success stories a person can have.
+Surviving cancer is an amazing success story.
 Ending cancer treatment is exciting, but it is also challenging.
 There are so many questions about the future.

-Although your cancer treatment has ended, you will still need to have regular appointments with your doctor.
-This may be every 3-4 months for the first two years after treatment.
-Eventually, you may need a check-up only once or twice a year.
-Still, these check-ups are an important part of your follow–up care, so work with your doctor to develop the follow-up schedule that works best for you and your specific cancer.
+After treatment, you will still need regular appointments with your doctor.
+Work with your doctor to develop the follow-up schedule that works best for you and your specific cancer.

 During a follow-up appointment, the doctor will do a physical exam.
 They may also do some blood tests and x-rays.
-But this is also an important time to talk with your doctor and address any physical or emotional issues that you are experiencing.
-Examples of important issues that you should discuss include:
+This is also a good time to talk about any other physical or emotional concerns you have.
+Examples are:

 It is natural to feel worried before your follow-up appointment.
-You may be afraid the doctor will tell you that cancer has returned.
-Some ideas to help you cope with your fear of cancer returning include:
+Here are some ideas to help you cope:

-An important step you can take to living a healthy life after cancer is to develop a wellness plan.
-A wellness plan consists of ways you can take care of your physical, emotional, social, and spiritual needs.
+After cancer it is important to develop a wellness plan.
+A wellness plan helps you take care of your physical, emotional, social, and spiritual needs.
 Ask your doctor to help you create a plan for your health.
+Here are some suggestions: